blocksense-network/blocksense-infra-test/libs/ts/onchain-interactions/README.md

 ### cost-calculations

-Print and log the cost of avg transaction, cost for 24h on all deployedNetworks and runway using current balance(if we assume 5 min between transactions)
+Print and log the cost of avg transaction, avg gas price, cost for 24h and runway on all deployedNetworks using the last N transactions(default is 288) and current balance(if we assume 5 min between transactions)

-`yarn calculate-cost --address <ethereum address>` or just `yarn calculate-cost` if you want to check the cost on the sequencer(0xd756119012CcabBC59910dE0ecEbE406B5b952bE)
+`yarn calculate-cost --address <ethereum address> --numberOfTransactions<number>` or just `yarn calculate-cost` if you want to check the cost on the sequencer(0xd756119012CcabBC59910dE0ecEbE406B5b952bE)

 ### unstuck-transaction